 During prosecution, Patent Owner submitted the Sliwkowski Declaration (Ex.
-1009), which argued that the prior art did not provide a motivation to combine trastuzumab and paclitaxel, or reasonable expectation of success with that combination.
-There are numerous flaws in Dr. Sliwkowski's analysis.
-(Ex.
-1002, ¶¶ 138-53.)
+1009), which argued that the prior art did not provide a motivation to combine

 The Sliwkowski Declaration first argued that "a skilled scientist would have anticipated that paclitaxel would provide little or no additional benefit to treatment with trastuzumab alone" because, according to Dr. Sliwkowski, trastuzumab arrests the cell cycle at the G1 phase, which precedes the G2/M phase at which paclitaxel purportedly arrests the cell cycle.
-(Id., ¶ 138.)
+(Id., ¶ 140.)
 Dr. Sliwkowski therefore asserted that combining trastuzumab with paclitaxel "would provide little or no additional benefit," because trastuzumab would "arrest [the] cell cycle before it reaches the G2/M phase, where taxoids exert their apoptotic antitumor activity."
 (Ex.
 1009 (Sliwkowski Dec.), ¶ 8.)

 Dr. Sliwkowski's hypothesis was premised on the flawed assertion that paclitaxel, which causes cell death by attacking microtubules, only works when a cell is in the G2/M phase, in which microtubules are active.
 (Ex.
-1002, \P 140.)
-However, as of December 1996, a POSA would have known that paclitaxel exhibited its anticancer effects during all phases of the cell cycle, and not only while the microtubules were active in the G2/M phase.
+1002, ¶ 143.)
+However, as of December 1996, a POSA would have known that paclitaxel exhibited its anticancer effects during all phases of the cell cycle, not only while the microtubules were active in the G2/M phase.
 (Id.; Ex.
 1007 (Abrams), 1165; Ex.
 1006 (DeVita), 415.)
-Indeed, one of the articles that Dr. Sliwkowski relied on acknowledges that paclitaxel causes cell death at two different phases of the cell cycle: (1) during the G2/M phase, as mentioned by Dr. Sliwkowski, and (2) during the G1 phase, which Dr. Sliwkowski failed to mention.
+Indeed, one of the articles Dr. Sliwkowski relied on acknowledges that paclitaxel causes cell death at two different phases of the cell cycle: (1) during the G2/M phase, as mentioned by Dr. Sliwkowski, and (2) during the G1 phase, which Dr. Sliwkowski failed to mention.
 (Ex.
-1002, ¶ 141; Ex.
-1009 (Sliwkowski Dec.), 21 (Exhibit B, Woods article); see also Ex.
+1002, ¶ 143; Ex.
+1009 (Sliwkowski Dec.), 33-38 (Exhibit B, Woods article); see also Ex.
 1006 (DeVita), 60-66.)

 This omission by Dr. Sliwkowski is important because, according to Dr. Sliwkowski, the G1 phase is the same phase in the cell cycle at which trastuzumab exerts its anti-tumor effects.
 (Ex.
-1002, ¶ 141; Ex.
-1009 (Sliwkowski Dec.), ¶ 8 (Exhibit B).)
-This means that, even if Dr. Sliwkowski were correct (which he is not) that administering a drug that arrests the cell cycle in an early phase will prevent a drug that arrests the cell cycle at a later phase from exerting its antitumor effects, a POSA would have known that this would not be an issue for the combination of trastuzumab and paclitaxel, which also work at the same cell cycle phase, albeit by different mechanisms of action and on different targets.
+1002, ¶ 143; Ex.
+1009 (Sliwkowski Dec.), 33-38 (Exhibit B).)
+This means that, even if Dr. Sliwkowski were correct (which he is not) that administering a drug that arrests the cell cycle in an early phase will prevent a drug that arrests the cell cycle at a later phase from exerting its antitumor effects, a POSA would have known that this would not be an issue for the combination of trastuzumab and paclitaxel, which both work at the same cell cycle phase, albeit by different mechanisms of action and on different targets.
 (Ex.
-1002, ¶ 141.)
+1002, ¶ 143.)

-Other flawed assumptions in Dr. Sliwkowski's hypothesis are that all cells in a tumor have the same cancerous mutations, behave in the same way, and exist at precisely the same phase in the cell cycle as one another.
-(Id., ¶ 142.)
+Other flawed assumptions in Dr. Sliwkowski's hypothesis are that all tumor cells have the same cancerous mutations, behave in the same way, and exist at precisely the same phase in the cell cycle as one another.
+(Id., ¶ 144.)
 In reality, none of these assumptions are true.
-Rather, a tumor typically consists of cancer cells that have a variety of mutations that are growing at different stages from one another.
+Rather, a tumor typically consists of cancer cells that have a variety of mutations that are growing at different stages.
 (Id.)

 Therefore, even if Dr. Sliwkowski were correct that trastuzumab and paclitaxel induce cell cycle arrest only at different phases of the cell cycle (which he is not), the cells within a given tumor exist at different phases of the cell cycle and would thus be simultaneously susceptible to attack from both trastuzumab and paclitaxel, depending on where each cell is in its cycle.
 (Id.)